-We provide temporary accommodation for single homeless adults at our purpose built 44 bed hostel, The Elms.
-In addition, the Move On and Resettlement Services offer support in rented accommodation for people who are ready to take the next step on from The Elms, however still require support around independent living
+We provide temporary accommodation for single homeless adults at our purpose built 44-bed hostel, The Elms.
+In addition, our Move On and Resettlement services offer support in rented accommodation for people who are ready to take the next step on from The Elms.

 As well as providing accommodation, these services aim to keep people off the streets and equip them with the confidence and the skills they need to get back into independent living, regain employability and take the next positive step in their lives.

-Our 44-bed hostel provides emergency and short-term accommodation for single homeless adults.
-Each resident is allocated a key worker who supports them with their specific issues such as mental health and relationship breakdown.
+Our 44-bed hostel, run in partnership with Dacorum Borough Council, provides emergency and short-term accommodation for single homeless adults.
+Each resident is allocated a Key Worker who supports them with their specific issues, such as mental health and relationship breakdown.
 They are also taught basic life and employment skills, which gives them the stepping stones to help rebuild their lives.

 We know that for someone living on the streets, dogs can provide the companionship and emotional support they so desperately need.